 Create a host create command for subordinate host EppDomCreate02Ns02 with IPv4 address EppDomCreate02Ns02Ipv4 and/or IPv6 address EppDomCreate02Ns02Ipv6.
 The host create command MUST complete with result code 1000 or 1001.

 Create a domain update command with EppDomCreate02Name and hosts EppDomCreate02Ns01 and EppDomCreate02Ns02. - If the applicant supports Host Objects, use Host Objects. - If the applicant does not support Host Objects, use Host Attributes.
-The domain update command MUST complete with result code 1000.
+The domain update command MUST complete with result code 1000 or 1001.

 Create a logout command.
 The logout command MUST complete with result code 1500.